 - Chill in the fridge for a minimum of 3 hours but no more than 8 hours.

-Breading and frying
+Breading

 - Unseal one corner of the bag with the chicken and brine and pour the brine into a second wide, shallow bowl.
 Get as much of the liquid out as you can.
-Set up a cutting board to put your breaded chicken tenders on to rest before frying.
-Tear several paper towels and have them within reach.

 - Unseal and roll the top of the bag down.
 Pick one hand to be your "wet" hand and one hand to be your "dry" hand.
 (I find it's easiest to use my dominant hand as my "dry" hand and my non-dominant hand as my "wet" hand).

 - Use your dry hand to pick the chicken strip up out of the flour and lay it down in the dish with the excess brine, being careful not to let your fingers touch the liquid.
-Then, use your wet hand to flip the chicken strip over and make sure it's fully coated, then pick it up, letting any excess liquid drip off, and lay it back in the dredging mixture.
+Then, use your wet hand to flip the chicken strip over and make sure it's fully coated, then pick it up, letting any excess liquid drip off, and lay it back in the breading.

-- Line a sheet pan with paper towels and a cooling rack.
-Work in batches to fry the chicken strips for 3-4 minutes per side.
-Add more oil if needed between batches; there should be enough oil that it comes about halfway up the strips when they're laying flat in the skillet.
-Remove the strips to the cooling rack and repeat until all the strips have been fried.
+- Work in batches to fry the chicken strips for 3-4 minutes per side (or until 160°-165°F internal temperature).
+Add more oil and adjust the temperature if needed between batches; there should be enough oil that it comes about halfway up the strips when they're laying flat in the skillet or submerges them completely.Remove the strips to the cooling rack and repeat until all the strips have been fried.

-- Combine mayonnaise, Worcestershire sauce, and sriracha in a small bowl.
+- Combine mayonnaise, Worcestershire sauce, and Sriracha in a small bowl.
 Adjust proportions to taste.

 RECIPE NOTES